regexsoftware/REGex-ONLINE-Training-2020/README.md

 #### Fork this repository

 ### Step 2
-#### Create a New Folder within the forked repository, with the 'folder name' being your 'Team Name'
+#### Create a New Folder within the forked repository, with the 'folder name' being your 'NAME'

 ## Contents of the folder